Baking Powder Biscuits are flaky, fluffy, light and ready in 30-minutes

-It’s impossible to resist a mile-high warm biscuit!
-These biscuits can be cut out or you can make a drop biscuit if you are in a rush.
-You just need 6 ingredients to have delicious biscuits on the table for dinner.
+Let’s face it – it’s impossible to resist a mile-high warm biscuit!
+These easy to make biscuits can be cut out, or you can make a drop biscuit if you are in a time crunch.
+You don’t even need a rolling pin.

 How to make fluffy baking powder biscuits